A Photographer’s Guide to Brightness — How to Read Light

 Brightness is key to how you approach your photography.
 While sometimes you might be able to judge the light by eye, there are times when you might need a meter to help you get more accurate results and make the right lighting decisions.
 A basic light meter will definitely do the job in most cases, but again if accuracy is key for you, then you might want to invest in a more advanced one.

 If a lot of the in-depth stuff and the maths is a bit over your head, don’t worry, it is for most of us, and it’s certainly not going to prevent you from making great photographs.
-Like most things though, the more you understand about why something works like it does, the better and more confident your choices will be and eventually it will become part of the rhythm and you won’t need to think about it quite so much.
+Like most things though, the more you understand about why something works like it does, the better and more confident your choices will be and eventually it will become part of the rhythm and you won’t need to about it quite so much.

 More Photography Resources